linroger/FinanceCompendium/VII. Corporate Finance/Valuation/PPHA Advanced Financial Analysis & Valuation/Lecture Notes Full/Advanced Financial Analysis Full.md

 US GAAP : GM 2018 Annual Report : Page 53

-- Research and development expenditures, which are expensed as incurred in Automotive and other cost of sales, were  $7.8 billion,$ 7.3 billion and $6.6 billion in the years ended December 31, 2018, 2017 and 2016.
+- Research and development expenditures, which are expensed as incurred in Automotive and other cost of sales, were  \$7.8 billion,\$ 7.3 billion and \$6.6 billion in the years ended December 31, 2018, 2017 and 2016.
 We enter into cost sharing arrangements with third parties or nonconsolidated affiliates for product-related research, engineering, design and development activities.
 Cost sharing payments and fees related to these arrangements are presented in Automotive and other cost of sales.

 # Capitalizing vs. Expensing R&D: Audi